search ]

 }

-You might not use @supports extensively, as CSS inherently has a natural fallback.
-If the browser doesn’t recognize a certain combination of property : value, it will ignore that property and use the property it recognizes higher up in the cascade.
+You won’t need @supports for everything.
+CSS already has a natural fallback built in – if the browser doesn’t recognize a property : value pair, it just ignores it and uses whatever is defined higher up in the cascade.

 Using or inheriting a property higher up in the cascade is called cascading.